dofusdude/dofusdude-js/docs/SetsApi.md

 let query = Des; // String | case sensitive search query let opts = {
   'filterMinHighestEquipmentLevel': 195, // Number | only results where the equipment with the highest level is above or equal to this value
-  'filterMaxHighestEquipmentLevel': 200 // Number | only results where the equipment with the highest level is below or equal to this value
+  'filterMaxHighestEquipmentLevel': 200, // Number | only results where the equipment with the highest level is below or equal to this value
-};
+  'limit': 8 // Number | maximum number of returned results };
 apiInstance.getSetsSearch(language, game, query, opts, (error, data, response) => {
   if (error) {